ouspg/CompSec/README.md

 ## Getting virtual machines remotely

-If you are not able to get in to University to copy virtual machines from network drive by using Lab computer, you can do it remotely as well.
+If direct download URLs are not functioning for any reason and if you are not able to get in to University to copy virtual machines from network drive by using Lab computer, you can do it remotely as well.
 This requires setting up *VPN - connection* to University network.
 This can be acquired by following guidelines presented [here.](https://www.oulu.fi/ict/openvpn) OpenVPN software is being used.